buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.1.0 =
+ * Added option to enable lightbox for clicking on photo inside gallery.
+ * Brand new icon images for photo, video, audio, doc uploads.
+ * Fixed the lightbox not loading all photos.
+ * Fixed the error "This file type is not allowed" when the extensions had space
+ * Fixed raw media description on bulk edit page to avoid showing the html inside text area.
+ * Fixed delete warning text.
+ * API Enhancement, allow excluding/including media in queries.
+ * A lot of code cleanup

 = 1.0.9 =
  * Fixed the recursion causing error on gallery delete.